wpilibsuite/native-utils/README.md

 ## Adding a non standard cross compiler

-Use the following to add a custom cross compiler, with the same args as the rio and raspbian
+Use the following to add a custom cross compiler, with the same args as the Systemcore and raspbian

 ```
 nativeUtils.addWpiNativeUtils() // Must be called before using nativeUtils.wpi.defaultArguments